sachinsurfs/traffic-qlearning/README.md

 We have successfully integrated our q-learning algorithm with realtime traffic flow information provided by HERE maps API.
 We collected the data for 5 days, and then performed a comparative analysis (plots attached) on how much improvement in traffic flow our model can achieve in terms of avg. waiting time.

-A suitable extension would be to have large negative weights if important vehicles (ambulance, police, fire cars) gets stopped at signals.
-The algorithm would then easily adapt to provide a congestion free path for them as much as possible.]
+A suitable extension was to have large negative weights if important vehicles (ambulance, police, fire cars) gets stopped at signals.
+The algorithm adapts itself to provide a congestion free path for them as much as possible.

 ## How to run the code :